 THERE was once a queen, who, though she had born many children, had but one daughter left alive, of whom she was fond to an excess, humouring and indulging her in all her ways and wishes.
 This princess was exceedingly beautiful, so that she was called All-Fair, and had twenty kings courting her at one time.
-Her mother, being advanced in years, would fain have had her married and settled before she died, but no entreaties could prevail; whereupon she determined to go to the Desert Fairy to askadvice concerning her stuborn daughter.
+Her mother, being advanced in years, would fain have had her married and settled before she died, but no entreaties could prevail; whereupon she determined to go to the Desert Fairy to ask advice concerning her stuborn daughter.

-Now, this fairy being gnarded by two fierce lions, the queen made a cake of millet, sugarcandy, and crocodiles' eggs, in order to appease their fury and pass by them; and having thus provided herself, she set out.
+Now, this fairy being guarded by two fierce lions, the queen made a cake of millet, sugarcanday, and crocodiles' eggs, in order to appease their fury and pass by them; and having thus provided herself, she set out.
 After traveling some time, she found herself weary, and, lying down under a tree, fell asleep.
-When she awoke, she hcard the lions which guarded the fairy roaring, upon which, looking for her cake, she found it was gone.
-This threw her into the utmost agony, not knowing how to save herself from being devoured by them; when, hearing somebody cry, "Hem! hem!" she lifted up her eyes, and beheld a little yellow man on a tree, half a yard high, picking and eating oranges.
-"Ah! queen," said the yellow Dwarf,
+When she awoke, she heard the lions which guarded the fairy roaring, upon which, looking for her cake, she found it was gone, This threw her into the utmost agony, not knowing how to save herself from being devoured by them; when, hearing somebody cry, "Hem! hem!" she lifted up her eyes, and beheld a little yellow man on a tree, half a yard high, picking and eating oranges.

-"Ah! queen," said the yellow Dwarf, (for so he was called on account of his complexion, and the orange-tree he lived in) "how will you escape the lions?
-There is but one way: I know what business brought you here! promise me your daughter in marriage, and I will save you," The queen thought she could not but look upon so frightful a figure with horror, yet was forced to consent; where upon she instantly found herself in her own palace, and all that had passed seemed only as a dream; nevertheless, she was so throughly persuaded of the realty of it, that she became melancholy.
+"Ah! queen," said the Yellow Dwarf, (for so he was called on account of his complexion, and the orange-tree he lived in), "how will you escape the lions?
+"There is but one way !
+I know what business brought you here! promise me your daughter in marriage, and I will save you!!
+(The queen thought she could not but look upon so frightful a figure with horror, yet was forced to consent; whereupon she instantly found herself in her own palace, land ball that had passed seemed only as a dream; nevertheless, she was so thoroughly pursuaded of the reality of it, that she became melan-Now, this fairy being guarded bylons